-Microsoft already offers a bunch of cyber security tools, and you might be wondering what Microsoft Threat Protection could add.
-Microsoft Threat Protection is not a bundle of bundles like Microsoft 365.
-Instead, it’s a security feature in Microsoft Security Center.
-You can utilize Microsoft Threat Protection at various levels depending on your licensing mix.
+Microsoft already offers a bunch of cybersecurity tools, and you may wonder what Microsoft 365 Defender could add.
+Microsoft 365 Defender is not a bundle of bundles, like Microsoft 365.
+Instead, it’s a meta-tool that sits on top of Microsoft’s XDR (Extended Security and Response) toolkit.
+You can utilize Microsoft 365 Defender at various capacities, depending on your licensing mix.

-Microsoft announced Microsoft Threat Protection in its 2018 Ignite conference.
-The idea was to bring the benefits of all the different security products from Microsoft under one roof to allow organizations to take a comprehensive approach to their threat defense and mitigation approach.
+Microsoft introduced M365 Defender at the Ignite 2018 Conference as Microsoft Threat Protection.
+The idea was to bring the benefits of all the different security products from Microsoft under one roof, so organizations could take a comprehensive approach to their threat defense and mitigation.

-Microsoft invests over a billion dollars per year in security research and in an array of security services across various attack vectors, such as identities, endpoints, user data, and cloud apps.
+Microsoft invests over a billion dollars per year in security services across various attack vectors, such as identities, endpoints, user data, and cloud apps.
 Microsoft Intelligent Security Graph uses advanced analytics to converge an enormous amount of threat intelligence and security data from Microsoft and their partners across all those attack vectors.
-Microsoft Threat Protection is built on top of the Microsoft Intelligent Security Graph.
+Microsoft 365 Defender is built on top of the Microsoft Intelligent Security Graph.

-Now, let’s explore what Microsoft Threat Protection means for a security analyst in your organization.
+Now, let’s explore what Microsoft 365 Defender means for a security analyst in your organization.

 Better Visibility and Coordination

 Most of the new sophisticated attacks are not contained within one attack vector.
-From the perspective of a security analyst, it’s helpful to have a unified view of the attack event during the mitigation efforts.
-This unified view of the attack event is the first benefit that Microsoft Threat Protection brings to the table.
-A unified view also reduces the time an analyst spends switching between various security products as part of an investigation.
-This means the analyst has more time in active remediation.
-The value is not just in the unified view; it also collects data from the individual apps and stitches them together into a combined incident queue so the analyst can get the full scope of the attack event in real time.
+From a security analyst’s perspective, a unified view of an attack is helpful during mitigation efforts.
+A unified view reduces the time an analyst spends switching between various security products as part of an investigation.
+This means the analyst has more time in active remediation, and spends less time pulling information from multiple tools.
+The value is not just in the unified view; it also collects data from the individual apps and stitches them together into a combined incident queue, so the analyst can get the full scope of the attack in real-time.

-Microsoft Threat Protection leverages Microsoft’s AI capabilities beautifully into various aspects of the product.
-It starts an automatic investigation and initiates an automatic response to threats across attack areas.
+Microsoft 365 Defender leverages Microsoft’s AI capabilities beautifully into various aspects of the product.
+It starts an automatic investigation, and initiates an automatic response, to threats across attack areas.
 This reduces the progress of an attack event across assets.
-Here is an example from Microsoft docs on what this looks like in action: “If a malicious file is detected on an endpoint protected by Microsoft Defender ATP, it will instruct Office 365 ATP to scan and remove the file from all e-mail messages.
+Here is an example from Microsoft Docs on what this looks like in action: “If a malicious file is detected on an endpoint protected by Microsoft Defender Advanced Threat Protection, it will instruct Microsoft Defender for Office 365 to scan and remove the file from all e-mail messages.
 The file will be blocked on sight by the entire Microsoft 365 security suite.”
-Microsoft Threat Protection uses AI and security playbooks to self-heal affected assets also.
-This means by the time the analyst starts looking at the event, the AI has started the remediation steps already.
-The implications for the use of AI are not limited to automated tasks, saving time for the analyst to use that time for other strategic tasks during an attack event.
-Microsoft Threat Protection uses AI, where manual efforts are not enough to stop the attackers.
+Microsoft 365 Defender uses AI and security playbooks to self-heal affected assets too.
+This means by the time the analyst starts looking at the event, the AI has already started the remediation steps.
+The implications for the use of AI are not limited to automated tasks, saving time for the analyst to use strategic tasks during an attack event.
+This also frees up your team’s time to work on higher priority issues.
+Microsoft 365 Defender uses AI, where manual efforts are not enough to stop the attackers.